gantry/docs/pages/01.gantry5/05.advanced/05.creating-style-presets/docs.md

       mobile-menu-breakpoint: 51rem
 ```

+!!!
+The variables listed in the layout presets are defined entirely by the theme, and are not core to Gantry.
+If you wish to define a new variable, you need to use it in your own SCSS files in order to them to have any effect.

 Here is a quick breakdown of the main settings and what they do:

 | Setting       | Description                                                                                                                                                                            |